The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 The Dockyard Museum, located in the former Admiral’s House, presents visitors with exhibits regarding the Dockyard’s history and current archaeological research on the island.

-Inside the Nelson Dockyard, you can also find the Copper and Lumber Store Hotel an iconic hotel that conserves a unique victorian feel.
+Inside the Nelson Dockyard, you can also find the Copper and Lumber Store Hotel an iconic hotel that conserves a unique Victorian feel.

 If you go during the day you can also enjoy one of the beautiful beaches (Pigeon Beach) and a world-class meal in one of the restaurants in English Harbour, go for a walk to the marina, or a hike to the surrounding hills overlooking the bay.

 It is also close to the popular Shirley Heights about which I talked earlier in this post.
+I would plan a full day to explore this area.

-16. Enjoy a world-class dinner at The Inn
+17. Enjoy a world-class dinner at The Inn

 The Inn at English Harbour is one of my favorite hotels in Antigua, an elegant 5-star resort, one of the few NON-all-inclusive, located on a private beach close to the English Harbor.